jkuhlmann/gainput/README.md

 Dependencies
 ------------

 Gainput has a minimal number of external dependencies to make it as self-contained as possible.
-It uses the platforms' default ways of getting inputs and doesn't use any STL.
+It uses the platforms' default ways of getting inputs and doesn't use the STL.

-[Python](http://www.python.org/) is required for building.

 Testing